MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 Prior to Windows 2024, the loopback stream provided by Windows to the AEC APOs is the pre-volume loopback.
 Some AEC algorithms may prefer obtaining a loopback stream that has been connected after any volume processing (including being muted).
 This configuration is known as post-volume loopback.

-Starting in Windows 2024, AEC APOs can request post-volume loopback on supported endpoints.
+In the next major version of Windows AEC APOs can request post-volume loopback on supported endpoints.

 ### Limitations